 Every dollar you raise helps to support Cancer Council SA’s research, education and support programs, and every cent you raise will make a difference.

-To help you make the most of your fundraising event, this booklet is packed with new ideas and helpful hints.
+To help you make the most of your fundraising event, this page is packed with new ideas and helpful hints.
 You’ll also find important information about your rights and responsibilities when fundraising for Cancer Council SA, as well as guidelines to help make it easy for you to ensure Cancer Council SA is represented in a consistent and accurate way.
 If you need any further information or ideas please feel free to contact the Project Officer, Community Projects at Cancer Council SA on 1300 65 65 85 or email@example.com

 Over the next five years Cancer Council SA will invest $10 million into targeted cancer research from the South Australian Health & Medical Research Institute (SAHMRI).
 This significant investment will be matched by SA Health resulting in a doubling of funds to $20 million for cancer research in SA over the next five years.
 This agreement, called the Beat Cancer Project, is a partnership between Cancer Council SA, SA Health, Flinders University of South Australia, The University of Adelaide and The University of South Australia.
 The ultimate objective of the agreement is to foster cancer research in those areas where South Australia can make a significant contribution to the evidence base for cancer control locally and internationally.
 The funds will support senior and early career researchers and will provide enhanced research infrastructure for the state.
 This project is leading a new era in the fight against cancer here in South Australia with the vision to bring us closer to a future without cancer.